NZME v Nine judgment over potential sale of Stuff to remain redacted for 6 months, High Court rules

 Today, Justice Katz told media she has directed that the redactions made to her injunction judgment will remain in place until December 3.

-She also withheld her written decision on the issue until the same date.
+She also withheld her reasons in her written decision on the issue until the same date.

 The judge also declined to publicly release some of the other material contained on the court file, including affidavits, after an application to inspect it was made by news website BusinessDesk.